UtkarshAgrawalDTU/Betagram/readme.md

 # Betagram
 > Betagram is a mini-Instagram clone designed using Django, JavaScript and Bootstrap !
 Just like Instagram, this application allows you to connect with your friends and share images.
+Check it out here : [Betagram](https://betagram.herokuapp.com)

 ## Table of contents
 * [General info](#general-info)